Ben-G/Website/content/post/24-Flux-iOS.md

 So far I can identify two patterns in our codebase:

-- **View Specific Stores:** Each view controller (or each group of closely related view controllers) receives its own store.
+- **Feature/View Specific Stores:** Each view controller (or each group of closely related view controllers) receives its own store.
 This store models the view specific state.
 - **Shared State Stores:** We have stores that store & manage state that is shared between many views.
 We try to keep the amount of these stores minimal.
 An example of such a store is the `IssueStore`.
 It is responsible for managing the state of all issues that are visible on the currently selected blueprint.
 Many views that display and interact with issues derive information from this store.
 These types of stores essentially act like a live-updating database query.

 We are currently in the process of implementing our first *shared state stores* and are still deciding the best way to model the multiple dependencies of different views onto these types of stores.